 Transfer switches are installed within close proimity of your home's utility panel due to the connections that run in between your utility panel and your home generator.
 This is usually in your home's basement or, in some instances, on the exterior of your home.
 Transfer switches that are installed on the exterior of the home are made to resist weather like rain and snow.

-Honeywell Generator's extensive network of friendly and knowledgeable dealers are in your neighborhood.
+An extensive network of friendly and knowledgeable dealers of Honeywell Generators are in your neighborhood.
 Find the dealer closest to you!